 My philosophy on training is simple.
-If I’m not stumbling or still out of breath when its time to leave the gym, I have not worked hard enough.
+If I’m not completely worn out when its time to leave the gym, I have not worked hard enough.
 My training is hard, heavy, and intense.
 Now of course there is the need for periodization and scheduled periods of “back-off” within your programming, but for the most part, I am pushing to my limit every workout.

 - Day 1: Chest/delts/traps/lats/abs